Follow @scope_views

 The TV-85 is one of those iconic telescopes that still doesn’t really have a competitor: the alternatives are mostly larger, heavier or unobtainable.
 My friend was right: if you’re plotting to prize a Stowaway from the clutches of a collector, just buy a TV-85.

 As a rugged multi-purpose travel scope, or an all-round quick look scope, the TV-85 is highly recommended and remains hard to beat.
-With a reducer it should make a decent small imaging apo’ too.
+With the reducer it makes a decent small imaging apo’ for APSC sensors.

 Home